As they say in Scotland – “Gutted” to leave

-You may think I’m crazy but I am devastated my public relations internship in Holyrood PR Agency is coming to an end.
-I have never seen my strengths and weaknesses clearer than while working in this award winning PR agency.
+YOU may think I’m crazy but I am devastated my public relations internship in Holyrood PR Agency is coming to an end.
+I have never seen my strengths and weaknesses clearer than while working in the award-winning PR agency.

 If you read my first week’s blog you will know that I wanted to find out if I was born to be a public relations expert.
 I’m not sure if four weeks is enough to come to that conclusion, but I can certainly confirm that public relations is the career I am going to pursue.

 I have learnt so during my time at Holyrood PR, from uploading press releases to writing them myself, uploading various media coverages and much more.
 What I like the most about the company is that it is able to provide PR services to an extremely diverse range of clients: from care homes to law firms.
 I learnt that in order to be an expert in public relations you’ve got to have the ability to make all your stories eye-catching.
 I can see that the improvement in my own PR skills is huge.

 In my first week’s blog I also mentioned I’m not a shy person however I must admit, doing everything in a second, or perhaps third language (I speak Ukrainian too) might be intimidating.
 I used to have a fear that everything I write or say is nonsense, but the Holyrood PR team proved the opposite and made me realise that you can always learn.
 I was also terrified of making phone calls and now it is one of my favourite tasks.
 Everyday I became more confident, professional and highly skilled in the industry I love.